Skip to content

 Source: 1923 NJ Digital Highway

 Many don’t know that on October 23, 1915, the first New Jersey Hunt Cup steeplechase was held as part of the Farmers Day Race at the Far Hills Fairgrounds.
-“The Second Annual Farmers’ Day Race Meeting” is held October 23, 1915 – three years after the first – and featured the very first running of the New Jersey Hunt Cup.
+“The Second Annual Farmers’ Day Race Meeting” was held October 23, 1915 – three years after the first – and featured the first running of the New Jersey Hunt Cup.
 Between 500 to 600 guests attended the event, which began with an elaborate luncheon, served under large tents.
 Sanctioned by the National Steeplechase and Hunt Association, it’s mission, as described in the official program: “to provide a course to test the qualities of a hunter, the steeplechases will be laid over a fair hunting country (Post and Rail).”

 The New Jersey Hunt Cup